Mac Musings

 Microsoft 402

-But that isn't the whole story.
-While both browsers handle basic HTML the same way, each one has extensions that don't work on the other platform.
+But that isn’t the whole story.
+While both browsers handle basic HTML the same way, each one has extensions that don’t work on the other platform.
 And each one has some codes it interprets differently than the other one.
-Ask any webmaster - we'll tell you it's almost impossible to use advanced HTML features such as Cascading Style Sheets and have it work the same on Netscape Communicator and Internet Exploder.
+Ask any webmaster – we’ll tell you that it’s almost impossible to use advanced HTML features such as Cascading Style Sheets and have your design work the same on Netscape Communicator and Internet Exploder.

 It's a nightmare.